-However there have been occasions in California where OWTS for a varied list of reasons have not satisfactorily protected either water quality or public health.
+However, there have been occasions in California where OWTS for a varied list of reasons have not satisfactorily protected either water quality or public health.
 Some instances of these failures are related to the OWTS not being able to adequately treat and dispose of waste as a result of poor design or improper site conditions.
 Others have occurred where the systems are operating as designed but their densities are such that the combined effluent resulting from multiple systems is more than can be assimilated into the environment.
 From these failures we must learn how to improve our usage of OWTS and prevent such failures from happening again.

 As California’s population continues to grow, and we see both increased rural housing densities and the building of residences and other structures in more varied terrain than we ever have before, we increase the risks of causing environmental damage and creating public health risks from the use of OWTS.
 What may have been effective in the past may not continue to be as conditions and circumstances surrounding particular locations change.
 So necessarily more scrutiny of our installation of OWTS is demanded of all those involved, while maintaining an appropriate balance of only the necessary requirements so that the use of OWTS remains viable.